Suppliers of goods and services

 The Joint Administrators process personal data of Suppliers who are natural persons:

 - for purposes arising from the legitimate interests pursued by the Joint Administrators or third parties (legal basis of Art.
-6(1)(f) RODO), which are: the Co-Administrators’ billing of products and services supplied by Suppliers who are natural persons, the management of the business and administration of contracts concluded with Suppliers, the conclusion and performance of the contract with Suppliers and the settlement of accounts with them (where the Supplier who is a natural person is a subcontractor or partner of the Supplier); concluding and executing the contract with the clients of the Joint Administrators and conducting settlements with them; forming and maintaining business relations with Suppliers who are natural persons; establishing, asserting or defending against claims; implementing internal procedures (e.g. concerning the protection of personal data), including the prevention of criminal acts and abuse;
+6(1)(f) RODO), which are: the Co-Administrators’ billing of products and services supplied by Suppliers who are natural persons, the management of the business and administration of contracts concluded with Suppliers, the conclusion and performance of the contract with Suppliers and the settlement of accounts with them (where the Supplier who is a natural person is a subcontractor or partner of the Supplier), concluding and performing the contract with and settling accounts with customers of the Joint Administrators, forming and maintaining business relations with Suppliers who are natural persons, establishing, asserting or defending against claims, implementing internal procedures (e.g. regarding the protection of personal data), including the prevention of criminal acts and abuse;

 - for other purposes on the basis of a separately granted consent by the Provider who is a natural person (legal basis from Article 6(1)(a) RODO).